 After discussing every question you might have, and if you would like to, we can make an appointment for our first session.

 If you would like to take some time, I can provide you with additional material about therapy and a personalized treatment plan, based on the e-mail or phone consultation.
-Alternatively, If I conclude that another type of therapy would be best for you, I will be happy to give some guidance on finding the right psychotherapy for you, and would assist you in the process.
+Alternatively, if I conclude that another type of therapy would be best for you, I will be happy to give some guidance on finding the right psychotherapy for you, and would assist you in the process.

-My services are available on Skype as well
+My services are available online as well

 Online Therapy has the same effectiveness as traditional face to face therapy.
 Learn more about Skype Sessions here.

 Cognitive Behavioural Hypnotherapy is an integrative approach with a well-established competency in providing effective help and lasting changes for:

 Claustrophobia: confined spaces; Agoraphobia: open or crowded places; Heights; Flying; Driving; Public Transport; Situations; Germs, Contamination, Animals

 Exam Nerves, Studying; Public Speaking; Work and Sport Performance; Time Management

 Low mood, Low energy, A lack of enjoyment of activities